alisev/StitchSprites/README.md

 ## __get_pixel_mask
 Overlays ImageBtach.bg_color over image's pixels and creates a mask.
 Used by find_borders.

+## __err_TypeError_message
+Returns text used in TypeError message.

+Parameters:
+* var: any
+    - Erroneous variable.
+* fn: function
+    - The function where error happened.
+* expected_types: list
+    - List of types that were expected.

+Returns: str

 # Arguments
 ## to be added....